Cliffe, Kent: Cliffe Fort

 Cliffe Fort is a Royal Commission fort built in the 1860s on the edge of the marshes to protect against invasion via the Thames.
 A Brennan Torpedo station was added in 1890, the rails of which are still visible at low water, and was used as an anti-aircraft battery in the Second World War.
 It is now inside a gravel extraction site and is inaccessible and very overgrown, but can be viewed from the riverside path.

 Cliffe Airport

-In 2002 the government identified a site at Cliffe as the leading contender among potential sites for a new airport for London.
+In 2002 the government identified a site at Cliffe as the leading contender among potential sites for a new airport for London, as a replacement for Heathrow.
 In December 2003 the government decided against the Cliffe proposal on the grounds that the costs of a coastal site were too high, and there was a significant risk that the airport would not be well used.

 Hans Egede

 A prominent feature where the marshes meet the river for many years, the Hans Egede was a wooden, auxiliary three-masted ship, built in 1922 by J. Th.
 Jorgensen at Thuro, Denmark.
 It was reportedly damaged by fire on 21 August 1955 and towed to Dover, where the fire was extinguished.

 In 1957 she passed into the ownership of the Atlas Diesel Co. and was towed out of Dover by the tug Westercock.
 She then spent some years in the Medway as a coal and/or grain hulk.
 She was then towed to Cubitt Town on the Thames.
 As the tug Fossa from Gravesend was towing her up Sea Reach the strain on the structure, which had become weakened over the years, proved too much, causing her to take in water and sink.
 After grounding on the Blyth Sands she was beached at Cliffe.

 Following a succession of storms, high tides and strong winds in December 2013, a large section of the ship's hull has now broken off and lies on the shore further round from the rest of the wreckage.